Lumi-supercomputer/lumi-userguide/docs/computing/containers/tykky.md

 mkdir MyEnv
 conda-containerize new --prefix MyEnv env.yml
 ```
-After the installation finishes we can add the installation dir to our PATH
+After the installation finishes we can add the installation directory to our PATH
 and use it like normal

 ```